rewong03/xtract-container-service/README.md

 This is the repository for the Xtract Container Service (XCS), an application for pushing and pulling Docker and Singularity containers.

 ## Getting Started
-THese instructinos will get the XCS application running on your local machine for development and testing purposes.
+These instructinos will get the XCS application running on your local machine for development and testing purposes.

 ### Prerequisites
 - Docker (available [here](https://docs.docker.com/install/))